amushtaev/gatsby-starter-netlify-cms/src/pages/blog/how-to-survive-facebook-blueprint-certification.md

 ![facebook blueprint certification - be honest](/img/facebook-blueprint-certification-be-honest.jpg)

+<a name="finalthoughts"></a>
 ## Final thoughts on Facebook Blueprint Certification

 Facebook Blueprint Certification has encouraged thousands of marketers, advertisers, and entrepreneurs to improve their skills in creating different types of ads and running ad campaigns on Facebook.

 We hope that this guide will help you get your own certificate and get one step closer to producing awesome Facebook ads for your product or company.
 And by the way...

 If you need help creating video ads, consider using the Softcube neural network.
 Our artificial intelligence is able to produce thousands of videos at short notice and for a price lower than the cost of a video production company.
 Sounds interesting?
-Test [Softcube AI](http://softcube.com) right now.
+Test [Softcube AI](https://softcube.com) right now.